Rapt, thrown upward, undone,

 I walked one day, a wanderer amid the trees,

-singing out a song, the sun all hid from view
+singing out a song, the sun now hid from view

-but the air hot, and no whisper in the leaves
+but hot was the air, with no whisper in the leaves

-nor breeze to blow like balm that heals the wound,
+nor breeze to blow like balm to heal heat's wounds,

-and came I on a course that cut through sandy stone,
+and I came upon a course that cut through sandy stone,

 once widened by water as it wandered home,

-And it seemed that I could see in the silence of the wood
+And it seemed that I could see in the silent wood

 a phoenix, fireborn, that flew from bough to bough,

-and, coming to the course, did cry so soft and low
+and, coming to the course, it cried so soft and low

-the angels would all weep and echo it in dreams,
+even angels would but weep and echo it in dreams;

 and hardly had my hearing found heaven in those strains

-brought with bitter haste by the baying hounds,
+was brought with bitter haste, chased by baying hounds,

 and, taken by the dogs, it died and knew no more,

-and, broken in its bone, blood on forest floor,
+and, broken in its bones, its blood on forest floor,

 it sank like sunset, thrice solemn in its woe,

-which had lately been alive, but at last was overthrown.
+a late moon: once alive, it at last was overthrown.

 Then I wept, and from my eyes the water fled in grief;

-and newly did I mourn that the marvels I had seen
+as mightily I mourned that the marvels I had seen

-and breath with sorrow bittered, I broke with sob and sigh:
+and with my breath embittered I broke with sob and sigh:

-But wait! one sole whisper, like the wind amid the trees,
+But wait! one whisper like the wind amid the trees

 and wave, as in war an army like the seas